PO Box 644

 Old Lyme, CT 06371

 This page is provided for information purposes only and does not necessarily reflect the views of the Rogers Lake West Shores Association Board.
-Any questions about the content of the Lake Health information should be addressed to Maureen Plumleigh at rogerslakehealth@gmail.com.

 Oriental bittersweet, sometimes used in wreath-making and other holiday decorations, is a woody vine that produces bright red fruits with yellow outer coverings.
 Use of the vines helps spread seeds to new areas, and once established in natural settings, the vines can wrap around trees, strangling them.
 The extra load on the tree limbs can cause limbs to fail, contributing to damage and power outages.
 Improper disposal of the decorations, either outdoors or in compost after the holiday season, can contribute to the spread of this highly invasive species, DEEP said in a news release.